Photo by: Ray Mathis

 2. Hiking

-For Intermediates, Monument Canyon to Wedding Canyon: Starting from the Monument Canyon parking lot at the end of Fawn Lane outside of Colorado National Monument, this loop showcases incredible views of both canyons and a number of oddly shaped masterpieces of nature—spires, islands in the sky and giant, human-shaped figurines.
-Beginning on the Monument Canyon Trail, you go left, ascending through cliffs on packed dirt and rocks.
+For Intermediates, Monument Canyon to Wedding Canyon: Starting from the Monument Canyon parking lot at the end of Fawn Lane outside of Colorado National Monument, this loop showcases incredible views of both canyons and a number of oddly shaped masterpieces of nature—spires, islands in the sky and giant, human-shaped boulders.
+Beginning on the Monument Canyon Trail, go left, ascending through cliffs on packed dirt and rocks.
 After about 2.5 miles, you’ll see the split to Wedding Canyon Trail to your right.
-Take this right to loop back to the parking lot on a two-mile strenuous trail that descends to the canyon floor and ascends back up again—it’s steep and rocky for nearly half a mile before reaching the smoother trail of rolling packed dirt.
-You can also extend your hike on Monument Canyon Trail for a mile or so before turning back toward the Wedding Canyon junction.
-This route offers sweeping views, including the majestic Independence Monument.
-The short loop is about 5 miles and 800 feet of elevation gain/loss, and the extension takes you just over 5 miles and close to 1,000 feet in elevation gain.
+Take this right to loop back to the parking lot on a 2.1-mile moderate trail that descends to the canyon floor and ascends back up again.
+It’s steep and rocky for nearly half a mile before reaching the smoother trail of packed dirt.

 3. Camping

 Each site features a picnic table and charcoal grill, and flush toilets are available on-site, but there are no showers and no wood fires permitted.
 The Saddlehorn camping fee is $22.
-Backcountry Camping is also permitted (no fires) in various places throughout the Monument, but campers must first obtain a permit from the Visitor Center.
+Backcountry Camping is also permitted (no fires) in various places throughout the Monument, but campers must first obtain a permit from the Colorado National Monument Visitor Center.

 4. Rock Formations